Employer of Record Hong Kong | Complete Guide 2026

 Standard Working Arrangements:

-• No statutory limit on daily/weekly working hours for adults
+• Adult Limits: No statutory limit on daily/weekly hours (purely contractual).

-• Mandatory 1-hour break after 5 consecutive working hours
+• Breaks: Mandatory break after 5 continuous hours.

 Probation Period Rules

-• Maximum duration: Typically 3 months (can extend to 6 months by agreement)
+• Standard Duration: Typically 3 months (can be extended to 6 months by mutual agreement).

-• First month: No notice required for termination
+• First Month: No notice required (Immediate termination allowed by either party).

 Employment Contract Requirements